Rainbow cookies are the inspiration for this week’s cake recipe. In fact, this rainbow cookie cake is pretty much just one massive rainbow cookie!!

 Let Me Know What You Think!

-If you try this rainbow cookie cake recipe, please tag me @chelsweets.
-Also use the #chelsweets so that I can see your amazing creations!
+If you try this rainbow cookie cake, please tag me @chelsweets and use the #chelsweets so I can see your beautiful creations!!

 Italian Rainbow Cookie Cake